pkiraly/pkiraly.github.io/_posts/2018-05-04-incremental-solr-indexing.md

 Once we have them we run statistical analyses on these files to get a collection level overview and we present the result in a web UI.
 From the web UI it is not easy to go back to the records, or at least to figure it out which records have a give value (or range of values).
-We get feedbacks from the Data Quality Committee members -- most recently from Tom Miles (British Library) --, that in some cases it would be necessary to check the records itself e.g. 'which record contains values in Dutch?', 'which records have lots of dc:subject values?' etc.
+We get feedbacks from the Data Quality Committee members -- most recently from (Tom Miles)[https://twitter.com/tommilesz] (British Library) --, that in some cases it would be necessary to check the records itself e.g. 'which record contains values in Dutch?', 'which records have lots of dc:subject values?' etc.

 <!-- more -->

 What we need is a Solr index which contains all metrics of all records.
+Since we don't have one CSV file which contain all information, we have to build the index incrementally.
+The increment in this case is not vertical (adding new records), but horizontal (adding new fields).
 How to do that?
 A quick recipie follows.

 I will use R's famous `mtcars` dataset to show the process instead of real Europeana files.
 Solr supports reading from CSV as original data, but doesn't support it as the source or updating